Nolan Gorman Player Props: Cardinals vs. White Sox

 Nolan Gorman At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 118th, his on-base percentage ranks 91st, and he is 46th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 121st, his on-base percentage ranks 100th, and he is 48th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.